huaminghuangtw/Evergreen-Notes/Permanent-Notes/negative-thoughts-and-emotions.md

 ---

 * Notice/identify/recognize/acknowledge these feelings/thought patterns in the negative loop and let them guide you.
 They are your compass toward growth.
 Don’t ruminate/dwell on negative thoughts. (內耗)
-* Negative thoughts/emotions in life are like a glass of water.
-The absolute weight doesn’t matter.
-It depends on how long you hold it.
-Think about them for a while, nothing happens.
-Think about them a bit longer, they will begin to hurt.
-Think about them all day long, you will feel paralyzed and incapable of doing anything.
 * We cannot grow when we are in shame, and we can’t use shame to change ourselves or others.

 ---